microsoft/WebTemplateStudio/README.md

 - Open **VSCode**
 - Press `Ctrl + Shift ⇧ + P` in Windows/Linux or `Command ⌘ + Shift ⇧ + P` in Mac to open VSCode's extension launcher
-- Type/Select `Web Template Studio: Launch` and press `Enter` to launch the extension
+- Type/Select `Web Template Studio: Create Web App` and press `Enter` to launch the extension

 ### Deploy the generated project